+How are people influenced by others?
+How are stereotypes portrayed in other areas of our lives?
 How do stereotypes affect people with disabilities?
 How can stereotypes affect the way we see others?
 What is family life like in other countries?
 Why do we need to be careful about the information we find out about other countries?
 How can we help someone who has experienced a bereavement?